Tainan Entry Requirements

 Passport

-Must be valid for at least six months beyond your date of entry.
-Required at immigration.
+Must be valid six months beyond entry date.

 Tips for Smooth Entry